-Read the short essay by Ann Garrido, "Listening Toward Understanding" that you can find in your member account; you can download it in a PDF format.
+Make sure everyone has read the short essay by Ann Garrido, "Listening Toward Understanding" that you can find in your member account; you can download it in a PDF format and email it to your group in advance.
 This short essay was written for JFM and offers some thoughts about listening when parties come from different positions/backgrounds.